-Endemic means a disease that is always present in a population within a geographic area.
+Endemic means a disease that is always present in a population within a geographic area, typically year-round.
 For example, malaria is an endemic disease in parts of Africa south of the Sahara desert.

 Taber's Cyclopedic Medical Dictionary.
 24th ed.
 F.A.
 Davis Company; 2021.